You are inadequate. At least that’s what advertisers would like you to believe.

 You bear witness to proof of your inadequacy every day: you see it on your TV, hear it on your radio, stare back at it on your computer screen and on highway billboards.
 There are plenty of messages all around you to reinforce your utter inadequacy.

-If you’re a male, you’re not a real man unless you drink this brand of beer and eat this particular cut of meat and drive that brand of sport utility vehicle.
+If you’re a male, you’re not a real man unless you drink this brand of beer and eat this particular cut of meat and drive this brand of sport utility vehicle.

-And if you’re a female, you’re not a real woman unless you squeeze into that size dress and don this shiny piece of jewelry and tote the purse with all ostentatious C’s or LV’s on its leather exterior.
+And if you’re a female, you’re not a real woman unless you squeeze into this size dress and don this shiny piece of jewelry and tote this purse with all the ostentatious C’s or LV’s on its leather exterior.

 But when you obtain these things, what happens?
 Do you feel long-term adequacy?
-Nope.
-Of course not.
-Your thirst for over-indulgent consumption isn’t quenched when you obtain more material possessions.
-In fact, it’s just the opposite: your desire to consume increases—you’ve set the bar higher and thus the threshold for future satisfaction is higher, too.
-It’s a vicious, never-ending cycle.
+No, of course not.
+Your thirst for over-indulgent consumption isn’t quenched when you obtain more material possessions—it’s just the opposite: your desire to consume increases; you’ve set the bar higher, and thus the threshold for future satisfaction is higher.
+It’s a vicious cycle.

-You see, consumption is an unquenchable thirst.
-This is because you created that thirst, you manufactured the desire to consume more.
-Sure, advertisers play their role, they help you activate the desire you’ve created, but ultimately the desire is yours to control.
-Once you realize you have control, you can break the cycle, you can avoid the continuous downward spiral.
+Consumption is an unquenchable thirst.
+You create that thirst, you manufacture the desire to consume more.
+Advertisers play their role, they help activate the desire you create, but ultimately the desire is yours to control.
+Once you realize you have control, you can break the cycle—you can avoid the continuous downward spiral.

-There is one way out of consumption’s never-ending downward spiral: You must realize that you’re already more than adequate without buying more stuff—you are already perfect.
-You must realize that the things you purchase do not define who you are—unless you allow them to.
+There is one way out of consumption’s spiral: we must realize the things we purchase do not define who we are—unless we allow them to.